vdrvar/bitcoin_fraud_detection/README.md

-# Fraud Detection in Bitcoin Transactions using Convolutional Networks (GCNs)
+# Fraud Detection in Bitcoin Transactions using Graph Convolutional Networks (GCNs)

 ---